foundation/foundation-sites/docs/pages/off-canvas.md

 <strong>Important:</strong> when using the `contentId` on a nested element you must also use the new `nested` option and tell the JavaScript it's nested!

 <div class="callout warning">
-  Please note that it's currently not possible to use the push transition for a nested off-canvas element.
+  <p>Please note that it's not possible to use the push transition for a nested off-canvas element.</p>
 </div>

 ```html_example